safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-02 17:15:00 EDT >>

+For sale: CIA Gadgets

+I have a 70" Sharp Aquos TV.
+It may be from the partner-in-crime, the NSA.
+It may look like damage but it's not.
+Part of the screen will have different colors like it has been damaged but like my iPhone when it barely fell one day the damage comes changes shape usually to make threats.
+When I am displaying things they don't want the damage moves across the screen and covers it.

+Its software, I figured a firmware upgrade would fix it.
+But when I went to Sharp's website I couldnt find model 70-LE600U.
+I cant find that model anywhere.
+It was given to me, the second big screen TV just given to me by a CIA employee.

+The last one, a Samsung 55", watched me watch it.
+This one is likely doing the same.

+For sale.
+We are human and gotta eat.

+Also a vacuum, coffee maker, everything.

+Things may be dangerous.
+Professionals only.

+Definite NSA stuff for sale includes a router tpLink Archer C54, a modified Onn Bluetooth speaker.
+Everything must go.
+I want to replace it or at least eat, they have blocked me from working.
+Killing everyone that knows me or could give me a refernce, where is Nanea Reeves of LA???

+Contact me on Wire!
+Only wire.
+See [contact information](Misc/Contact.pdf)

+<<EOM

 2023-08-02 16:45:00 EDT >>

 Where is Todd Deischer?
 Graphic Arts teacher (West) Jessamine County High School?
 He taught me KISS.
 Keep It Simple Stupid.
 If Id remember that I wouldnt have forgotten these two things: